A Search for H-Dropout Lyman Break Galaxies at z~12-16: Photometric Dataset and Sample Selection

 {COSMOS:}

 {SXDS:}

-As shown in Figure \ref{fig_2color}, these color criteria can select sources at $z\sim13$ while avoiding color tracks of $z=0-7$ galaxies and stellar sources.
+As shown in Figure \ref{fig_2color}, these color criteria can select sources at \redc{$z>12$} while avoiding color tracks of $z=0-7$ galaxies and stellar sources.
 To remove foreground interlopers, we exclude sources with detections at $>2\sigma$ levels in the $grizyJ$ band images.
 Note that we use the same values for the color criteria in the COSMOS and SXDS fields.
 Since the filter response profiles are different in the VISTA $JHK_\m{s}$ filters for the COSMOS field and the UKIRT $JHK$ filters for the SXDS field, the selection functions will not be identical.
 We will account for this difference by separately evaluating the selection functions in the COSMOS and SXDS fields in Section \ref{ss_completeness}.

 To remove foreground interlopers further, we conduct a photometric redshift analysis using {BEAGLE} \citep{2016MNRAS.462.1415C}.
 We adopt a constant star formation history with the \citet{2003PASP..115..763C} initial mass function (IMF), stellar ages of $10^6$, $10^7$, and $10^8\ \m{yr}$, metallicities of 0.2 and 1 $Z_\odot$, and the \citet{2000ApJ...533..682C} dust attenuation law with the $V$-band optical depth of $\tau_\m{V}=0-2$ (steps of 0.2) to account for very dusty low redshift interlopers.
 We select objects whose high redshift solution is more likely than the low redshift ones at a $>2\sigma$ level, corresponding to $\Delta \chi^2>4.0$, in the same manner as \citet{2020MNRAS.493.2059B}.
-Then we visually inspect images and SEDs of the selected sources to remove spurious sources, sources affected by bad residual features in the {T-PHOT}-made IRAC images, and extremely red sources (e.g., $K_\m{s}(K)-[4.5]\gtrsim1$) that are not likely to be $z\sim13$ galaxies.
+Then we visually inspect images and SEDs of the selected sources to remove spurious sources, sources affected by bad residual features in the {T-PHOT}-made IRAC images, and extremely red sources (e.g., $K_\m{s}(K)-[4.5]\gtrsim1$) that are not likely to be \redc{$z\sim12-16$} galaxies.

-After these careful screening processes, we finally identify two $z\sim13$ galaxy candidates, HD1 and HD2, in the COSMOS and SXDS fields, respectively.
-Figure \ref{fig_SED} shows images and SEDs of HD1 and HD2, and Table \ref{tab_photo} summarizes their measured fluxes.
+After these careful screening processes, we finally identify two \redc{$z\sim12-16$} galaxy candidates, HD1 and HD2, \redc{in the COSMOS and SXDS fields, respectively}.
+Figures \ref{fig_SED} \redc{and \ref{fig_SED_linear}} \redcc{show} images and SEDs of HD1 and HD2, and Table \ref{tab_photo} summarizes their measured fluxes.
 HD1 and HD2 are spatially isolated from other nearby sources, ensuring the robustness of the photometry.

 HD1 is also found in the COSMOS2020 catalog \citep{2021arXiv211013923W}.
 However, the photometric redshift of HD1 is 3.6 in the COSMOS2020 catalog.
 This is due to the difference in the measured magnitudes in the IRAC images.
 Our measured magnitudes are 24.6 and 24.7 mag in the [3.6] and [4.5] images, respectively, while 24.2 and 23.9 mag (24.4 and 24.1 mag) are cataloged in the COSMOS2020 CLASSIC (FARMER) catalog with very small flux errors of $3-12\ \m{nJy}$.
 If we re-measure magnitudes by using a larger aperture in the original IRAC images before the {T-PHOT} run, the magnitudes become brighter due to a neighboring source located $\sim3.\carcsec5$ from HD1.
 We additionally test with deeper SMUVS images \citep{2018ApJS..237...39A}.
 We carefully measure the magnitudes in the SMUVS images and still find that the best photometric redshift for HD1 is $z>12$.
 Magnitudes in the other bands including the $K_\m{s}$-band in the COSMOS2020 catalog are consistent with our measurements, although their flux errors are much smaller than ours.
 Thus in this study, we adopt our measured magnitudes for HD1.